Surface Code Logical Error Rate Calculator

 Use the result as a fast starting point, then validate any serious hardware decision with decoder-specific simulations and architecture-aware resource estimates.

-Mini-game: Chain Breaker Decoder
+Mini-game: Surface-code Chain Breaker

-This optional mini-game turns the same surface-code idea into something you can feel.
+This optional mini-game turns the surface-code logical-error problem into something you can feel.
 Red cells represent physical errors spreading across a logical patch.
 If they connect one boundary to the opposite boundary, a logical fault occurs.
 Your job is to act like a fast decoder: click or tap unstable cells to break the chain before it spans the patch.
 The current values of distance d and the ratio p / pth seed the starting difficulty, so a larger patch gives you more room while a ratio closer to threshold creates a busier, riskier board.

 Educational takeaway: in the real surface code, a logical failure appears when a chain of physical errors becomes long enough to cross the patch.
 Increasing the code distance makes that path longer, while a higher physical-to-threshold error ratio makes dangerous chains appear more often.